TheCaduceus/tg-upload/README.md

 2.When needed, just mention the caption template name using `--capjson` flag.

+Just like `--caption` flag, caption template also supports formatting using HTML or markdown.
 I already provided some general caption templates to make your work easy! :)

 <a name="htu-6"></a>